Darredevil/D-Fibers/README.md

 ## Intro

-The goal of the project is to transparently enable the model of "pseudosynchronious" I/O (popularized by Go language) for all of D libraries and even most of C libraries.
-It combines scalability of asynchronous I/O with simple programming model of synchronous I/O.
+The goal of the project is to transparently enable the model of "pseudosynchronous" I/O (popularized by Go language) for all of D libraries and even most of C libraries.
+It combines the scalability of asynchronous I/O with simple programming model of synchronous I/O.

-In short, a there are roughly 3 ways (glossing over OS specific abilities) to tackle I/O.
+In short, there are roughly 3 ways (glossing over OS specific abilities) to tackle I/O.

 1. Synchronous (blocking) I/O, where a kernel will block a thread and wake it up once the resource is available.
 This has the advantage of simple programming model at the expense of hogging a precious OS resource - threads, in addition to an expensive round-trip through the OS kernel to perform a context switch.

 2. Explicit asynchronous (async) I/O. Typically involves passing a callback that is triggered on completion.
-More convenient model builds an algebra of Promise/Future objects on top of callbacks, such objects are then manipulated in functional way.
+More convenient model builds an algebra of Promise/Future objects on top of callbacks, such objects are then manipulated in a functional way.
 Lastly async/await extensions to some languages rewrite away the error-prone callback code via code transformation.
 Scalability comes from the fact that the thread continues on with its work after registering callback, so a single thread may process a multitude of sockets at the same time.

-3. Pseudosynchronous (pseudoblocking) I/O, this is built on green thread (fiber in D) concept.
+3. Pseudosynchronous (pseudoblocking) I/O, this is built on the green thread (Fiber in D) concept.
 First it makes fibers cheap, typically by allocating a modest stack size and/or growing it on demand.
 Secondly the runtime of the language (or the library) takes the burden of the context switch thus making it cheap to go from one green thread to the other.
 The moment a fiber wants to do a synchronous I/O the runtime will instead do async I/O and transparently switch context to another fiber.

 There are oversimplifications in the above introductions.
 In particular on Linux AIO (Asynchronous I/O) is a separate thing from non-blocking I/O and typically event-loops that implement schemes 2 & 3 noted above would use non-blocking I/O + kernel event system.
 More on that below.